-Notes: Percentages across response options may not sum to 100 within firm categories because of rounding.
-Because gender of ownership is included in the SBCS weighting dimensions, the shares shown in the figure reflect the weighted distribution as sourced from US Census Bureau data.
-See Appendix for details on national, state-, and MSA-level SBCS weights.
+Notes: Percentages may not sum to 100 within firm categories because of rounding.
+Because firm age is included in the SBCS weighting dimensions, the shares shown in the figure reflect the weighted distribution as sourced from US Census Bureau data.
+See Appendix for details on national-, state-, and MSA-level SBCS weights.